 Looking back now, I suppose it must have been a forest fire that put them off their usual path.
 Whatever the cause, we did not see them at all in the winter of 1926-27.
 At the time, we believed what the old-timers told us.
 We felt sure the caribou would come at last, and we waited for them.
 November came and went.
 December crept by.
 Never came the restless air of excitement among our dogs that told us they had scented caribou a day or two away.

 We had hung five or six hundred fish in the fall to feed our dogs until the caribou came, and we had one moose put away.
 Normally this would have been more than we needed.
 But when January came, and still no caribou, our provisions were getting alarmingly low.
-Being new to the country and still prone to errors of the tenderfoot, we did not have nets with us for deepwater fishing -- and of course now that the weather was cold, the fish had gone deep.
-We put our three fifty-yard nets in shallow water hopefully, left them for three days -- but when we lifted them again we found only two or three fish, certainly not enough to keep our dogs working.
+Being new to the country and still prone to errors of the tenderfoot, we did not have nets with us for deepwater fishing - and of course, now that the weather was cold, the fish had gone deep.
+We put our three fifty-yard nets in shallow water hopefully, left them for three days - but when we lifted them again we found only two or three fish, certainly not enough to keep our dogs working.
 How we wished we had gone after some of the moose whose tracks we had seen so frequently earlier in the winter!

 When the middle of January came, there was only enough fish left to feed the dogs for one final trip along our trapline which extended from Close Lake to a river we called Moose River.
 I didn't know enough then about survival in the North to realize that it would have been safe enough to take the dogs and use up the last of the hung fish on the trip, for we could always have got something back at camp to keep them alive through the rest of the winter.
 But I thought I had to save the fish, so I set off on my snowshoes alone.
-My plan was to empty the traps and hang them for the rest of the winter, carrying home on my back what would amount to two big loads of fur.
+I planned to empty the traps and hang them for the rest of the winter, carrying home on my back what would amount to two big loads of fur.
 I have already told the story of that ten-day trip which was the worst experience of all my years on the trapline, and the closest I ever came to death by exposure.

 I learned a lot about survival in the North that winter.
 Although always after that we found the caribou migrations regular, I never got myself into a spot where I desperately depended on them;